austingraphicandweb/semantic-html-friday/alterations.md

 ### alt tags have been added to all of the image elements inside of the html document.

 ### A title has been added to the div with a class of 'hero' just in case google wants to honor the title with a validation for better seo and also for screen readers.
-I chose to do this because the image has been placed in the css of the website instead of inside of an image tag on the html page itself.
+I chose to do this because the image has been placed in the css of the website instead of inside of an image tag on thgit e html page itself.

 ### Removed header class and input semantic header tags in both the html and css.